-ICICS 2022 will be held on campus of the University of Kent, located in Canterbury, Kent, about 1 hour away south-east from the center of London by train.
-Canterbury is a small city with a population of just over 55 thousands people, but it is one of the most important cities in the UK because the Canterbury Cathedral, the Mother Church of the Anglican Communion and the seat of the Archbishop of Canterbury, is located here.
-Founded in 597 AD by Augustine, the Canterbury Cathedral forms a World Heritage Site, along with the Saxon St. Martin's Church and the ruins of St Augustine's Abbey.
+Canterbury is a small city with a population of between 60-70 thousands people, but it is one of the most important cities in the UK because the Canterbury Cathedral, the Mother Church of the Anglican Communion and the seat of the Archbishop of Canterbury, is located here.
+Founded in 597 AD by Augustine, the Canterbury Cathedral forms a World Heritage Site, along with the St. Martin's Church and the ruins of St Augustine's Abbey.
 Canterbury is also close to some other famous tourist sites in Kent, such as the White Cliffs of Dover, the Dover Castle and the Leeds Castle.

 - House of Agnes